physionetchallenges/physionetchallenges.github.io/2020/submissions.md

     - load_12ECG_model: Update this function to load your model weights and any parameters from files in your submission.
 It takes no input (place any filenames, etc. in the body of the function itself) and returns any output that you choose.
 You must implement this function in the run_12ECG_classifier.R script.
     - run_12ECG_classifier: Update this function to run your model.
 It takes the header with all the data and demographics information, a matrix of 12 leads ECG (columns are ECG leads and rows are time windows), and the output from load_12ECG_model as input and returns a risk score and a binary classification for each class as output.
 You must implement this function in the run_12ECG_classifier.R script.
 5. driver.R: Do not change this script.
 It calls your load_12ECG_model function only once and your run_12ECG_classifier function for each 12ECG recording.
 It also performs all file input and output.
 We will not use the driver.R script from your repository, so any change made to this code will not be included.
-6. Add your code to the root/base directory of the master branch of your GitHub repository.
+6. Add your code to the root/base directory of the master branch of your repository.
 7. We will download your code, build a Docker container from your Dockerfile, and run it on Google Cloud.
 8. Here is a sample repository (coming soon) that you can use as a template: [R classifier](https://github.com/physionetchallenges/r-classifier-2020)